Kippus0s/Speaker-Independent-Speech-Emotion-Recognition/README.md

    Therefore, It is essential this step is performed so your dataset structure is as above.
 This is because file paths are used to directly access audio samples, and the path to said filenames needs to match that of the paths in the CSV file for each dataset.

    For example, make sure you do not have duplicate parent directory for a dataset such as "EmoDB/EmoDB/wav/etc" and IEMOCAP's root directory is IEMOCAP and not "IEMOCAP_full_release_without..."
-   For SAVEE,RAVDESS and EmoDB you can simply exctract the dataset archives you obtained in step 1 into the datasets folder and the structure will be identical without any user intervention required.
+   For SAVEE,RAVDESS and EmoDB you can simply extract the dataset archives you obtained in step 1 into the datasets folder and the structure will be identical without any user intervention required.

    **Special note for IEMOCAP:** You may need to create an "IEMOCAP" directory inside your "datasets" folder and extract the dataset there.
 Refer to the example dataset structure above.
 Other changes may be required depending on the version of IEMOCAP you have acquired.
 For example for IEMOCAP version that includes video, you will need to modify the upper level folders         slightly.
 These changes are extremely simple, yet easier and safer than modifying the file paths stored in each row in the iemocap.csv that dataset_preprocess.py refers to.
 Simply refer to the structure I have outlined above for IEMOCAP, and make that your own is        identical.